 In 2022 the Tax authorities ruled for years 2017 and 2018 that fees paid to the parent company were not considered operational cost even though Rio Tinto had submitted new documents for those years to comply with the ruling from 2021.
-The new ruling was referred to the State Internal Ruling Board who again confirmed the tax authorities ruling.
+The new ruling was referred to the State Internal Ruling Board in 2023 who again confirmed the tax authorities ruling.
+The company has decided to challenge the ruling before the courts and the process is likely to start in 2025.